 It is anticipated that students will apply for acceptance into the program in the Spring of their Junior year or Fall of their Senior year.
-Application link here.
+Application instructions can be found

 If you do not meet these requirements, please click here to learn more about the Two-Year Master's Program in Biochemistry.

 A minimum of 30 credits and successful completion of a comprehensive exam are required for completion of the accelerated master’s degree in biochemistry.
 It is anticipated that students can complete the degree over two semesters (one year).

 Students must meet all of the requirements stipulated by the UVM Graduate College for the Master's Degree.